pdfernhout/Pointrel20130202/README.md

 The upper level is called "Twirlip" and represents applications, content, processes, and users that (hopefully) support collective civic sensemaking in a co-evolutionary way.
 That level is largely unfinished at this point.
 It is the hope to collectively build it using the Pointrel tools here as its base.

-## Conceptual overview
+## Services provided

-The Pointrel System currently supports these services:
+The Pointrel System currently supports these services on the server side in PHP (accessed via CGI):

-* Permanently archiving files retrievable by their SHA-256 hash, size, and extension.
+* Storing files which are then retrievable by a combination of their SHA-256 hash, size, and file-type extension.
 * Automatically creating indexes of some of those files that are in JSON with a specific indexing field and a specific extension.
 * Copying specific resources into a web-server accessible location and giving them new names (the "publish" part).
-* Adding to user-created append-only journal files
+* Adding to user-created append-only "journal" files
 * Changing "variables" which are tags that refer to some specific resource

+The server side does not use a database.
+It mainly creates and appends to files stored in a regular file system of directory hierarchies.
+It can also change and delete variable files and also delete journal files in some client-requested situations.

+The client side in JavaScript defines interfaces to communicate with those services using AJAX techniques by passing JSON messages.
+A few demonstration mini-applications are included mostly for testing and bootstrapping purposes in the "bootstrap" directory.
+These include an editor (using ace) which can store new versions of HTML, CSS, and JavaScript resource files and also publish them to a web-server-accessible area of the site.

 ## Major "to do" items: